 (2) The district attorney may bring actions to recover civil penalties pursuant to this subdivision.
 From the amounts collected for each case, an amount equal to the costs of pursuing the action shall be deposited with the treasurer of the county in which the judgment was entered, and the remainder shall be deposited in the Underage Pregnancy Prevention Fund, which is hereby created in the State Treasury.
-Amounts deposited in the Underage Pregnancy upon appropriation by the Legislature.
+Amounts deposited in the Underage Pregnancy Prevention Fund may be used only for the purpose of preventing underage pregnancy upon appropriation by the Legislature.